 Apollonia Archaeological Site

-Apollonia was an important port on the Illyrian coast as the most convenient link between Brundusium and northern Greece, and as one of the western starting points of the Via Egnatia leading east to Thessaloniki and Byzantium /nowadays Istanbul/ in Thrace.
-Apollonia had its own mint, stamping coins that have beed found as far away as the Danube basin.
+Apollonia was an important port on the Illyrian coast as the most convenient link between Brundusium and the northern Greece, and as one of the western starting points of the Via Egnatia road, leading east to Thessaloniki and Byzantium /nowadays Istanbul/ in Thrace.
+Apollonia had its own mint and had minted coins that have beed found as far away as the Danube River basin.
 The city of Apollonia grew rich and prosperous on the slave trade and local agriculture, to which also largely contributed its vast harbor, said to have been able to hold a hundred ships at a time.
-Of Apollonia great interest to be visited are: The Encircling Wall, the Terraced Wall with arched gates, the monument of Agonothetes, the Library, the Odeon, the Portico, the House with mosaics, the Museum of Apollonia, the Church of Saint Mary.
+Out of Apollonia site great interest to be visited are: The Encircling Wall, the Terraced Wall with arched gates, the monument of Agonothetes, the Library, the Odeon, the Portico, the House with mosaics, the Museum of Apollonia, the Church of Saint Mary.
 Entering the Apollonia site through the small iron gate, you walk towards the central group of ancient religious and mercantile buildings.
 In spring, this part of the Apollonia site is particularly beautiful thanks to profusion of wild flowers here.
 Passing the foundations of Roman houses to the left of the path you see an elegant and compact building from the Hellenism period whose facade with six marble Corinthian columns was restored in the 1960s.
 Archaeologists uncovered numerous statues along this colonnade that leads to the center of the Apollonia.
 Unfortunately, some of the statues and objects were appropriated before 1946 by other countries.
 Those remaining are displayed in the museum, which is housed in a 13th century monastery.
 The monastery courtyard encloses a Byzantine church dating back to the 14th century.
 A brand new motorway along the Vjosa River valley linking Tepelena with Apollonia makes access easy, and reflects the way the river valley served as a vital artery to the interior in Antiquity.
 This, and the highland paths to north and south, was one of the principal routes along which invading armies marched, and through which flowed the trade that enriched Apollonia, the greatest of Albania’s ancient cities.
+Apollonia was abandoned by the end of Late Antiquity.

 Visitors who are interested in archaeological researches need much more time to explore the earliest traces of settlements in Albanian territory, which have been discovered in Xara (Saranda) and Gajtan (Shkoder) which date back to Palaeolithic Age, 100.000 years ago; Neolithic Age, 7000-3000 years B.C. include discoveries in Dunavec and Maliq (Korce); Iron Age, 3rd millennium B.C.
 Piskova (Permet), Barce (Korce), Pazhok (Elbasan).
 By the end of 2nd millennium and the first half of the 1st millennium BC Illyrians set up their settlements on hills encircling them with strong walls in the areas of Gajtan (Shkoder), Kalivo (Sarande), Tren (Korce).
 Apollonia flourished in the Roman period and was home to a renowned school of philosophy, but began to decline in the 3rd century AD when its harbor started silting up as a result of an earthquake.
-The St Mary Church which is the part of the Orthodox Ardenica Monastery and its wonderful frescoes and icons painted by Zografi Brothers was built on the nearby hill overlooking the neighboring plains.
-This is the place where Scanderbeg married his beloved Andronike in 1451.
-Apollonia was abandoned by the end of Late Antiquity.
+The Saint Mary Church which is the part of the Orthodox Ardenica Monastery – original name Saint Trinity is set between Fier and Berat.
+It has been built on the hill overlooking the surrounding plains.
+Its wonderful frescoes and icons were painted by Zografi Brothers Kostadin and Atanas and include portraits of Saint Sava and the holy Nemanyic Dynasty – the most prominent dynasty of Serbia in the Middle Ages.
+The Ardenica Monastery is the place where in 1451 Scanderbeg – Djuradj Kastrioti – relative of the Serb Branilovic Family – married his beloved wife Andronika – Donka, sister of the Serb ruler Angelina Brankovic and daughter of Djurdje Arianiti Komnen, the medieval lord of the areas of Konyuh and Shkumba.
+From the noble Serb family of Brankovic originated Voislava – mother of Scanderbey who was daughter of Grgur Brankovic – brother of Vuk Brankovic.
+Since 2015 the Ardenica Monastery is male monastic brotherhood.